umbraco/UmbracoDocs/Extending/Healthcheck/index.md

 * All checks run when the dashboard is loaded, this means that the `GetStatus()` method gets executed
   * You can return multiple status checks from `GetStatus()`
 * A status check returns a `HealthCheckStatus`
-  * If a `HealthCheckStatus` has a `HealthCheckAction` defined then the "Rectify" button will perform that action once clicked
+  * If a `HealthCheckStatus` has a `HealthCheckAction` defined then the "Fix" button will perform that action once clicked
-  * Sometimes, the button to fix something should not be called "Rectify", change the `Name` property of a `HealthCheckAction` to provide a better name
+  * Sometimes, the button to fix something should not be called "Fix", change the `Name` property of a `HealthCheckAction` to provide a better name
   * `HealthCheckAction` has a `Description` property so that you can provide information on what clicking the "Rectify" button will do (or provide links to documentation, for example)
   * `HealthCheckStatus` has a few result levels:
     * `StatusResultType.Success`